WebOfTrust/keri/docs/keri-dev-env.md

 **This document explains what development tools have been used and why.**

 ## KERI in general

+There are a few commons reasons to choose development tools.
+Mostly because they have the following features:
+- open source
+- not patented
+- best of breed
+- universally applicable

+We won't mention these fundamental feature for creating Autonomic Identifier systems in the rest of this document.
+Instead we'll focus on the specific reasons for choices compared to alternatives in the field.

 ### Sphinx documentation builder
 According to the sphinx website:
 Sphinx is a documentation generator or a tool that translates a set of plain text source files into various output formats, automatically producing cross-references, indices, etc. That is, if you have a directory containing a bunch of reStructuredText or Markdown documents, Sphinx can generate a series of HTML files, a PDF file (via LaTeX), man pages and much more.\